Tech-at-DU/d3-tutorial/10-Areas/readme.md

 - `curveMonotoneX`
 - `curveCatmullRom`

 It's hard to put these into words try them out for yourself.
-Some of these will have a sublt differences and this graph may not make those differences obvious.
+Some of these will have subtle differences and this graph may not make those differences obvious.

 Try these: